Tuesday and Thursday 9:30am-11:15am, Thornton 102

 Building successful products

 Learning about these activities is accomplished through case studies .
 The Case Method of Instruction is the heart of the class and is used to present specific issues faced by real companies.
 Students are asked to analyze these issues, make decisions, plan future actions, and discuss their reasoning in class.
 The companies are chosen from the technology sector including consumer electronics, semiconductor, software, consulting services, and e-commerce.
-A case is chosen to highlight one or more management challenges faced by the company.
 Case studies are supplemented by frameworks and tools (see marketing example) and background readings by thought leaders

-The course point of view is real world, hands on, and make it happen.
-The course is taught from the perspectives of the decision maker and those responsible for implementing the decisions.
-Students are asked to gather all relevant case information, weigh the alternatives, make a decision, and explain “what they would do” to implement their decisions.
+Cases are discussed from the perspectives of the decision maker and those responsible for implementing the decisions.
+Students are asked to gather all relevant case information, weigh the alternatives, make a decision, and explain “what they would do” to implement their decisions in the real world,

 Each class is conducted as a business team meeting.
 Our objective is to determine the best course of action and its implementation for the assigned case study.
 Students are the team members and the instructor is the facilitator.
 The case method of learning is based upon the belief that management is a skill.
 The best way to learn this skill is to experience it through a team simulation as opposed to a traditional lecture format.
 The collective knowledge and reasoning of the team determines the outcome of each class.
 The students decide “the right decision and course of action” in the heat of their deliberations, debate, and discussion.